coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Intro to Lambda Calculus.md

 Some more about renaming and free variables:
 ![](Pasted%20image%2020231002110242.png)![](Pasted%20image%2020231002110250.png)
-Simple: (Note that $y$ is not present in the term for all of these) (a): If you replace a variable with another in a term, then remove
+Simple: (**Note that $y$ is a fresh variable in all of these.
+This is very important**) (a): If you replace a variable with a fresh one in a term then the set of variables no longer contains the old variable, and if the old variable was indeed present in the term it now contains the fresh variable.
+Note that the old variable is *never present* after this operation.
+(b): If a free variable is inside a $\lambda$-abstraction and you rename that variable to one that is bound in that scope, then it is no longer in the set of free variables for that term.
+(c): If you rename a variable that isn't in the term then the set of free variables does not change.
+If you rename a variable that *is* in a term into a fresh variable, then the set of free variables loses the old variable and gains the fresh one.